Surrogacy in India

 Kiev is a popular destination for European couples, and has a long history in facilitating international adoption.
 Since 2009 the country has been growing as a hub for overseas surrogacy.
-We work with a variety of clinics in Kiev, and we offer a exclusive “guarantee” program that refunds 90% of your clinical fees if your surrogate does not become pregnant.
+Excellent IVF clinics are available, and many offer creative options — including “guarantee”programs that will provide unlimited services until a healthy baby is born.

 Feel free to contact us to learn about the alternatives to surrogacy in India.
 Including current and upcoming programs, and special packages such a “Guarantee” and “Money Back” programs in Cambodia and Kiev.

 ABOUT THE AUTHOR: Bill Houghton